monikabucholc/find-face/README.md

 * **React Hooks**
 * **RESTful API**
 * **Asynchronicity**
-First version of this project, which I've built following the course used **Node.js** + **Express.js** to set up the server and **PostreSQL** for database.
+First version of this project, which I've built following the course used **Node.js** + **Express.js** to set up the server and **PostgreSQL** for database.
 While remaking the project once again on my own I have decided to try something else:
 * **Firestore Database**
 * **Firebase** Authentication
 * **React Router** to navigate between login, register and home page